klaurtar/hours-with-experts/README.md

 ## Challenge #1: Decode a string

-Implement a function named `decode_string` that takes an encoded string and returns the decoded value (`hgiikf` is decoded to `butter`).
+Implement a function named `decodeString` that takes an encoded string and returns the decoded value (`hgiikf` is decoded to `butter`).

-Hint: See the function definition in `secret_recipe_decoder.py`.
+Hint: See the function definition in `secret_recipe_decoder.js`.

 ## Challenge #2: Decode an Ingredient

-Implement a function named `decode_ingredient` that takes a line from the recipe and returns a new Ingredient (a class already defined for you).
+Implement a function named `decodeIngredient` that takes a line from the recipe and returns a new Ingredient (a class already defined for you).
 The `#` sign delimits the encoded amount and the description of an ingredient.
 For example, the line `8 vgl#hgiikf` would return an Ingredient with an amount of `1 cup` and a description of `butter`.

-Hint: See the function definition inside the `secret_recipe_decoder.py` file.
+Hint: See the function definition inside the `secret_recipe_decoder.js` file.

 ## Challenge #3: Decode the entire recipe

-In the `main` method, read all of the ingredients out of `secret_recipe.txt`, decode each ingredient (hopefully using the functions you implemented above), and save the output into a new file named `decoded_recipe.txt`.
+In the `init` method, read all of the ingredients out of `secret_recipe.txt`, decode each ingredient (hopefully using the functions you implemented above), and save the output into a new file named `decoded_recipe.txt`.

 # Testing the project